qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 - "Design a neural network for a regression task"
 - "Measure the performance of your deep neural network"
 - "Interpret the training plots to recognize overfitting"
+- "Use normalization as preparation step for Deep Learning"
 - "Implement basic strategies to prevent overfitting"

 keypoints: